 Driving on highways is part of many people’s everyday lives and for the most part, it’s considered fairly safe, as long as you follow the Rules of the Road.
 However, when things go wrong, they can go very wrong, mainly due to the faster speeds and need for ultra-quick reactions.
 According to the Insurance Institute for Highway Safety (IIHS), ‘There were 33,654 fatal motor vehicle crashes in the United States in 2018 in which 36,560 deaths occurred.’
 Unfortunately, vehicle accidents do happen and can result in life-altering injuries and/or death.

-For this reason, our car wreck lawyers at The Law Offices of Blaine Barrilleaux are passionate about informing Louisiana residents of safe driving practices when behind the wheel of their motor vehicles.
+For this reason, the auto wreck lawyers at The Law Offices of Blaine Barrilleaux are passionate about informing Louisiana residents of safe driving practices when behind the wheel of their motor vehicles.
 In the state of Louisiana, certain highways are more prone to accidents compared to others.
-To help keep you safe, our experienced team of car wreck lawyers has compiled a list of the top five highways where you should exercise additional caution in 2020.
+To help keep you safe, our experienced team of auto wreck lawyers hasve compiled a list of the top five highways where you should exercise additional caution in 2020.

 The 5 Most Dangerous Highways in Our State